 Permits & Plan Review

-Building Permit Expiration: Note that all job sites must obtain the first inspection within six months of permit issuance and will expire after one year from the last inspection, the building permit is expired if a Building Final has not been obtained.
+Building Permit Expiration: Take note that each project site must schedule its first inspection within six (6) months of obtaining a Building Permit.
+After one (1) year from the last inspection, the building permit is expired if a Building Final has not been obtained.

 Review Schedule: Both Residential and Commercial Construction plans will be assigned and reviewed in the order in which they are received.
-If a contractor has several plans for review, upon submission please specify to the Inspections staff if there is an order of priority for your plans.
-We will make every attempt to accommodate your request, but cannot adjust the priority of one set of plans over plans currently under review for other contractors.
+If you have several plans in for review, upon submission, please specify an order of priority for your plans.
+We will make every attempt to accommodate your request but cannot adjust the priority of one set of plans over plans currently under review for others.

 Review Requirements: Residential construction projects will proceed through our Builder’s Express Program.
-Architectural Review requires that 2 sets of detailed plans are required for review.
-The plans must be on 18″x24″ minimum sized sheets.
-This submittal must include a site plan showing property lines, setbacks, and distance of any addition to property lines, and must be printed on a minimum of 18″x24″ sized paper.
+Architectural Review requires that 2 sets of detailed plans be submitted for review.
+Your submittal must include a site plan showing property lines, setbacks, and distances of any addition to property lines, and must be printed on a minimum of 18″x24″ sized paper.